Wave-particle duality of many-body quantum states: Wave-particle duality in the Interference of Many Particles

 In the previous section, we considered states of partially distinguishable particles and associated the coherence and the purity of their reduced external states $\rho_\mathrm{E}$ with their wave character, arguing that both properties give rise to many-particle interference.
 We now substantiate this claim by investigating the outcome of interference experiments performed with partially distinguishable particles.

 The experimental arrangement under consideration is depicted in Fig.~\ref{fig:MPExperiment} and consists of a generic state~\eqref{eq:rho} of $N$ partially distinguishable particles distributed over $n$ modes, which undergoes coherent evolution of its external degrees of freedom while the internal state remains unaffected.
 We thus consider the evolution of the reduced external state $\rho_\mathrm{E}$ under an arbitrary many-particle unitary $\mathcal{U}$, chosen from the unitary group $\mathrm{U}(n^N)$.
-Note that, in general, $\mathcal{U}$ describes an interacting evolution, and not only a unitary mapping of the input modes to the output modes -- thus the degree of $\mathcal{U}$ is exponential in the particle number.
-After the evolution, the resulting state $\mathcal{U}\rho_\mathrm{E}\mathcal{U}^\dagger$ is measured with the help of a POVM $\mathcal{M}$.
-Note that one could in principle absorb the unitary evolution into the measurement $\mathcal{M}$, however, for the sake of clarity, we consider evolution and detection stages separately.
+Note that, since $\mathcal{U}$ acts on many identical particles, it must commute with all particle permutation operators.
+Further note that, in general, $\mathcal{U}$ describes an interacting evolution, and not only a unitary mapping of the input modes to the output modes -- thus the degree of $\mathcal{U}$ is exponential in the particle number.
+After the evolution, the resulting state $\mathcal{U}\rho_\mathrm{E}\mathcal{U}^\dagger$ is measured with the help of a POVM $\mathcal{M}=\{M_j\}_{j=1}^k$.
+Similar to $\mathcal{U}$, the operators $M_j$ must commute with all particle permutation operators.
+In principle one could absorb the unitary evolution into the measurement $\mathcal{M}$, however, for the sake of clarity, we consider evolution and detection stages separately.

 Let us assume that the POVM $\mathcal{M}=\{M_j\}_{j=1}^k$ has $k$ distinct outcomes and results in the associated counting statistics $P_\mathcal{M}=\{p(j)\}_{j=1}^k$ for partially distinguishable particles.
 Here, $p(j)=\tr{M_j \mathcal{U}\rho_\mathrm{E} \mathcal{U}^\dagger}$ is the probability of outcome $j\in\{1,\dots,k\}$, which can be decomposed as